-Zacks Investment Management, Inc. (the "Advisor"), acts as the Fund's investment advisor pursuant to an advisory agreement with the Zacks Trust (the "Trust") on behalf of the Fund (the "Advisory Agreement").
+The Advisor acts as the Fund's investment advisor pursuant to an advisory agreement with the Trust on behalf of the Fund (the "Advisory Agreement").
 As investment advisor, the Advisor has overall responsibility for the general management and administration of the Fund.
 The Advisor, located at 10 South Riverside Plaza, Suite 1600, Chicago, Illinois 60606-3830, is registered with the Securities and Exchange Commission as an investment advisor.
-Subject to the supervision of the Board of Trustees (the "Board"), the Advisor is responsible for managing the Fund's investments, executing transactions and providing related administrative services and facilities under an Advisory Agreement between the Fund and the Advisor.
-The Advisor had approximately \$9.2 million in assets under management as of August 31, 2023.
+Subject to the supervision of the Board, the Advisor is responsible for managing the Fund's investments, executing transactions and providing related administrative services and facilities under an Advisory Agreement between the Fund and the Advisor.
+The Advisor had approximately \$9.598 billion in assets under management as of December 31, 2023.